jls-github/web-sockets-app/README.md

 ## Steps

 - [ ] Fetch old messages via http
+- [ ] Keep those messages in state
 - [ ] Establish ws connection
-- [ ] Keep those messages in state
+- [ ] Create a subscription to the MessageChannel
 - [ ] Respond to new messages sent via ws
-- [ ] Add each message to state with lastJsonMessage hook
+- [ ] Add each message to state with received hook
-- [ ] Send new messages with sendJsonMessage (or sendMessage)
+- [ ] Send new messages with send

 ## Resources